Git-BritHub/litVerse/README.md

 This API requires MongoDB to be installed on your computer<br />
 1. Input `npm run seed` in your terminal to seed the database.
 2. Input `nodemon server.js` or `node server.js` in your terminal to run the application.
-2. When testing the routes, feel free to follow my walkthrough video in the [Tests](#tests) section.
+2. When testing the routes, feel free to follow my walkthrough video in the [Walkthrough](#walkthrough) section.
 <br />